BAFTA TV Awards 2018: winners in full

 Adam Hills – The Last Leg

-Graham Norton – The Graham Norton Show
+WINNER: Graham Norton – The Graham Norton Show

 Michael McIntyre – Michael McIntyre’s Big Show